GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    table output.

 *GMT* is available over the Internet at no charge.
-To obtain a copy, read the relevant information on the *GMT* home page gmt.soest.hawaii.edu, or email a note containing the single message
+To obtain a copy, goto *GMT* home page gmt.soest.hawaii.edu and follow instructions.

-| **information gmt-group**

-The listserver will mail you back a shell-script that you may run to obtain all necessary programs, libraries, and support data.
-After you obtain the *GMT* archive, you will find that it contains information on how to install *GMT* on your hardware platform and how to obtain additional files that you may need or want.
-The archive also contains a license agreement and registration file.
 We also maintain two electronic mailing lists you may subscribe to in order to stay informed about bug fixes and upgrades (See Chapter [ch:7]).

 For those without net-access that need to obtain *GMT*: Geoware makes and distributes CD-R and DVD-R media with the *GMT* package, compatible supplements, and several Gb of useful Earth and ocean science data sets.
-For more information send e-mail to .
+For more information send e-mail to geoware@geoware-online.com.

 *GMT* has served a multitude of scientists very well, and their responses have prompted us to develop these programs even further.
 It is